knative-extensions/reconciler-test/README.md

-Test Entry point files should be named "<name>\_test.go" and should be tagged `e2e` or some other meaningful tag that will prevent them from being run on unexcluded `go test ./...` invocations.
+Test Entry point files should be named "<name>\_test.go" and should be tagged `e2e` or some other meaningful tag that will prevent them from being run on un-excluded `go test ./...` invocations.

 #### Features